 Payment of discretionary patronage and/or dividends is allowed under our bylaws if the distribution is in accordance with applicable laws and regulations, including the FCA capital adequacy regulations, and approved by the board.
 Patronage distributions may be in cash or stock.
-Cash patronage totaled \$658.7 million, \$689.7 million and \$381.4 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Stock patronage totaled \$88.7 million and \$228.2 million for the years ended December 31, 2021 and 2019, respectively.
+Cash patronage totaled \$312.8 million, \$658.7 million and \$689.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Stock patronage totaled \$460.4 million and \$88.7 million for the years ended December 31, 2022 and 2021, respectively.
 No stock patronage was issued during the year ended December 31, 2020.
-We declare patronage on certain pool programs in the form of allocated retained earnings.
+We declared patronage on certain pool programs in the form of allocated retained earnings.
 Allocated retained earnings is eligible to be declared for redemption in future years and is not included in total regulatory capital.
-Patronage declared as allocated retained earnings was \$653 thousand, \$1,398 thousand, and \$148 thousand for the years ended December 31, 2021, 2020 and 2019, respectively.
+Patronage declared as allocated retained earnings was \$131 thousand, \$653 thousand, and \$1.4 million for the years ended December 31, 2022, 2021 and 2020, respectively.

-We declared \$17.2 million of non-cumulative perpetual preferred stock dividends during each year ended December 31, 2021, 2020 and 2019.
+We declared \$17.2 million of non-cumulative perpetual preferred stock dividends during each year ended December 31, 2022, 2021 and 2020.
 Dividends on non-cumulative perpetual preferred stock are payable quarterly on the first day of January, April, July and October.